| INTRODUCTION In October 1996, South Africans were counted for the first time as

 publication describing the methodology of the PES is also being issued.
 The numbers and

 percentages presented in this report have been adjusted by the PES findings.
+Adjusting the count leads to the introduction of

 fractions.
 These fractions have been rounded to whole numbers.
 Due to rounding, the totals

 may not always be exactly the same in every table.
+NOTE ABOUT UNEMPLOYMENT Statistics South Africa (Stats SA) has recently

 changed the official definition of unemployment, in line with 80% of other developed and

 developing countries.
-According to the new definition:
+According to the new definition: The unemployed are those people

-( a ) did not work during the seven days prior to
+within the economically active population who: ( a ) did not work during the seven days prior to

-( b ) want to work and are available to start work
+the interview, ( b ) want to work and are available to start work

-( c ) have taken active steps to look for work or
+within a week of the interview, and ( c ) have taken active steps to look for work or

 to start some form of self-employment in the four weeks prior to the interview.
+The official unemployment rate is

 calculated as the percentage of the economically active population which is unemployed,

 according to the above definition.
+The new official unemployment rate

 corresponds to what Stats SA previously called the strict unemployment rate, i.e.